Church Lane, Oldham: Present day

 Numbers 1-5 and 2-6 have long since been demolished, making way for a new road and the chambers of the Oldham branch of Barclays Bank.
 The oldest remaining building on Church Lane is at number 8 which was built in about 1780 and pre-dates the parish church.
 This building is possibly the oldest building in the town centre.
 The rear of number 8 opens onto an alley known as Winter's Court named after the Rev William Winter, curate of St Peter's Chapel who lived in the Parson's Rooms in the early 1800s.

-Number 8 Church Lane has been occupied by solicitors since the late 1790s and has been the home of Mellor & Jackson, Solicitors in Oldham, since about 1920.
-The logo of the firm depicts the symbol of the turnpike road.
+Number 8 Church Lane was occupied by solicitors since the late 1790s and was the home of Mellor & Jackson, since about 1920.
+The logo of the firm depicted the symbol of the turnpike road.
+The property has been empty since the firm closed in 2023.

 Number 11 was built around 1800 and is now occupied by the Labour Party and is the offices of the Labour MP for Oldham East and Saddleworth Debbie Abrahams.

 Numbers 10-14 were built around 1880 and are all three storeys with a Welsh slate roof.
 Number 10 had been the headquarters of the Conservative Party until 1990 when it was bought and converted to a cafe by the Methodist Church and named The Salt Cellar.
 Following the closure of the county court, the Salt Cellar moved across the lane with number ten becoming the offices of Age Concern which is now known as Age UK.

 Number 12 has been occupied by Scott Hyman solicitors since the early 1990s.